Services

 Remuneration

-The Retail Sales Index (RSI) and Food & Beverage Services Index (FSI) measure the short-term performance of the retail trade and food & beverage (F&B) services industries based on the sales records of retail trade and F&B services establishments respectively.
+The Retail Sales Index (RSI) measures the short-term performance of the retail trade industry based on the sales records of retail trade establishments.
 The base year for the indices is 2017.
-The RSI and FSI are available at current prices and in chained volume terms.
+The RSI is available at current prices and in chained volume terms.
 The indices at current prices measure the change in sales values which can result from changes in both price and quantity, while the indices in chained volume terms measure the change in the volume of economic activity by removing the price effect.

 Value Added